-Beginning in 1999, lenders have been obligated to cancel a borrower's Private Mortgage Insurance (PMI) at the point his loan balance (for a loan closed after July of '99) goes under seventy-eight percent of the purchase price, but not at the point the borrower's equity gets to twenty-two percent or higher.
-(The legal requirment does not include certain higher risk mortgages.)
-The good news is that you can request cancelation of your PMI yourself (for your loan that closed after July '99), regardless of the original price of purchase, after the equity reaches twenty percent.
+Although lending institutions have been required (for loans closed after July '99) to cancel Private Mortgage Insurance (PMI) at the time the mortgage balance gets under 78% of the price of purchase, they do not have to take similar action if the borrower's equity is more than 22%.
+(The law does not cover some higher risk mortgages.)
+The good news is that you can request cancelation of your PMI yourself (for your mortgage closing after July '99), no matter the original purchase price, once the equity gets to twenty percent.

 Verify Equity Amount

 At the point your equity has reached the magic number of twenty percent, you are close to getting rid of your PMI payments, once and for all.
 You will first tell your lender that you are asking to cancel your PMI.
 Lending institutions require documentation verifying your eligibility at this point.
 A state certified appraisal using the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) will be all the proof you need � and your lender will probably request one before they agree to cancel.

 At Chase Mortgage, we answer questions about PMI every day.
 Call us at 435-755-6622.